-- 3.1 College registrants shall not discriminate against anyone, including but not limited to on the basis of citizenship, race, place of origin, national or ethnic origin, language, colour, ancestry, creed, sex (including pregnancy), family status, marital status, genetic characteristics, religion, worldview, sexual orientation, gender identity, gender expression, age, class, social-economic status or ability. - 3.2 College registrants shall adhere to the Ontario Human Rights Code, the Canada Human Rights Act, and the Canadian Charter of Rights and Freedoms, where applicable, in the provision of services. - 3.3 College registrants shall obtain informed consent from clients, where needed, before providing social work or social service work services, including but not limited to, by: - providing accurate and complete information about the services available; - explaining the advantages and disadvantages of receiving/not receiving services; - describing the expectations and limitations of service; - explaining clients' rights with respect to capacity, privacy and confidentiality; - clarifying registrants' mandatory reporting obligations and other limits to confidentiality (for more information see Principle V: Confidentiality, interpretation 5.1.3); and - · providing information in a way that is appropriate for the client's cognitive ability. - 3.4 College registrants shall deliver client services and respond to client queries, concerns, and/or complaints in a timely and reasonable manner. - 3.5 College registrants shall not solicit their employers' clients for private practice, whether their employer is an individual or an organization (including an organization with whom the registrant has an independent service contract).
+- 3.1 College registrants shall not discriminate against anyone, including but not limited to on the basis of citizenship, race, place of origin, national or ethnic origin, language, colour, ancestry, creed, sex (including pregnancy), family status, marital status, genetic characteristics, religion, worldview, sexual orientation, gender identity, gender expression, age, class, social-economic status or ability. - 3.2 College registrants shall adhere to the Ontario Human Rights Code, the Canada Human Rights Act, and the Canadian Charter of Rights and Freedoms, where applicable, in the provision of services. - 3.3 College registrants shall obtain informed consent from clients, where needed, before providing social work or social service work services, including but not limited to, by: - providing accurate and complete information about the services available; - explaining the advantages and disadvantages of receiving/not receiving services; - describing the expectations and limitations of service; - explaining clients' rights with respect to capacity, privacy and confidentiality; - clarifying registrants' mandatory reporting obligations and other limits to confidentiality (for more information see Principle V: Confidentiality, interpretation 5.1.3); and - providing information in a way that is appropriate for the client's cognitive ability. - 3.4 College registrants shall deliver client services and respond to client queries, concerns, and/or complaints in a timely and reasonable manner. - 3.5 College registrants shall not solicit their employers' clients for private practice, whether their employer is an individual or an organization (including an organization with whom the registrant has an independent service contract).
 However, College registrants may accept referrals from their employers. - 3.6 In circumstances where a client makes an unsolicited request to follow a College registrant from an organization to their private practice, the College registrant shall ensure that doing so would not create a conflict of interest.
-College registrants shall not accept such a request unless they are the most appropriate person to deliver the services and the client would not be better served by another professional. - 3.7 College registrants shall assist potential clients to obtain other services if College registrants are unable to provide the requested professional help.
+College registrants shall not accept such a request unless they are the most appropriate person to deliver the services and the client would not be better served by another professional.